Equanimeous St. Brown: Green Bay Packers

-St. Brown was drafted by the Green Bay Packers in the sixth round with the 207th overall pick in the 2018 NFL Draft.
+St. Brown was selected by the Green Bay Packers in the sixth round with the 207th overall pick in the 2018 NFL draft.
 He signed his rookie contract on May 7, 2018.
 St. Brown made his NFL debut in Week 1 against the Chicago Bears on special teams.
 In a Week 5 loss to the Detroit Lions, St. Brown recorded his first three professional catches, which went for 89 yards, including a 54-yard catch-and-run near the end of the game.
 On October 15 against the San Francisco 49ers on Monday Night Football, with 15 seconds left in the game, he recorded a key 19-yard catch that helped set up a game-winning field goal by Mason Crosby.
+St. Brown finished his rookie season with 21 receptions for 328 yards in 12 games and seven starts.

-During a preseason game against the Oakland Raiders on August 22, 2019, St. Brown suffered a serious ankle injury, later reported to be a high ankle sprain.
+During a preseason game against the Oakland Raiders on August 22, 2019, St. Brown suffered a serious ankle injury, later reported to be a severe high ankle sprain.
 The Packers placed him on injured reserve on August 31, ending his 2019 season before it began.

 On September 19, 2020, St. Brown was placed on injured reserve.
 He was activated on October 17, 2020.
 On December 27, 2020, St. Brown caught his first NFL touchdown, a 21-yard reception from Aaron Rodgers, during a 40–14 Week 16 victory over the Tennessee Titans on Sunday Night Football.
+In the 2020 season, St. Brown appeared in 12 games and started one.
+He finished with seven receptions for 117 yards and a touchdown.

-On August 31, 2021, Packers waived St. Brown as part of their final roster cuts, but was signed to the practice squad the next day.
+On August 31, 2021, the Packers waived St. Brown as part of their final roster cuts but was signed to the practice squad the next day.
 On September 21, 2021, St. Brown was elevated to the active roster and sent back to the practice squad the next day.
 On October 3, 2021, St. Brown was once again elevated to the active roster and sent back to the practice squad two days later.
-On October 9, 2021, St. Brown was elevated to the active roster, and then reverted back to practice squad again.
+On October 9, 2021, St. Brown was elevated to the active roster, and then reverted to practice squad again.
 Four days later the Packers signed him to the active roster.
+In the 2021 season, St. Brown appeared in 13 games and started two.
+He had nine receptions for 98 receiving yards.